Exploring Dual Encoder Architectures for Question Answering: Experiments and Analysis

 Evaluated on MS MARCO and MultiReQA, the results in \Cref{tab:experiment-main} show that both freezing (ADE-FTE) and sharing (ADE-STE) token embedders bring consistent, albeit marginal, improvements for ADEs.
 However, ADEs with common token embedders still leave a significant gap compared to SDEs on most tasks.
 These results suggest token embedders might not be the key to close this gap.

 \paragraph{Shared Projection Layers.} Another way of improving retrieval quality of ADEs is to share the projection layers between the two encoders. \Cref{tab:experiment-main} shows that sharing projection layers drastically improves the quality of ADEs.
 As in \Cref{figure:delta-mrr-main}, ADE-SPL (purple curve) performs on-par and, sometimes, even better than SDE (blue curve).
 This observation reveals that sharing projection layers is a valid approach to enhance the performance of ADEs.
 This technique would be vital if asymmetry is required by a modeling task.
-We further interpret this result in the next section.